VanAnh-13/code_evaluator/README.md

 ### Using the Web Interface

 1. Open your browser and navigate to http://localhost:5000
-2. Click the "Choose a C++ file" button to select a C++ file from your computer
+2. Click the "Choose a code file" button to select a code file from your computer (supports C++, Python, JavaScript, Java, and more)
 3. Click "Analyze" to upload and analyze the file
 4. View the analysis results in the ChatGPT-like interface
 5. Access your analysis history from the sidebar